hjzc/buysellads-cocoa/README.markdown

 <a href="http://developer.buysellads.com/media/BSAScreencast.mov" rel="qtposter" jscontroller="false">
 	<img src="http://developer.buysellads.com/media/BSAScreencast.jpg" width="726" height="496"/>
 </a>

+#### Examples
+An example application is provided as part of this project.
+The XCode project contains two targets, the first is the framework itself, the second is a demo application.

 #### License
 The Cocoa framework is licensed under the [BSD License](http://www.opensource.org/licenses/bsd-license.php).